Nuclear magnetic resonance spectroscopy: Deuterated solvents

 The vast majority of molecules in a solution are solvent molecules, and most regular solvents are hydrocarbons and so contain NMR-active hydrogen-1 nuclei.
-In order to avoid having the signals from solvent hydrogen atoms overwhelm the experiment and interfere in analysis of the dissolved analyte, deuterated solvents are used where >99% of the protons are replaced with deuterium (hydrogen-2).
+In order to avoid having the signals from solvent hydrogen atoms overwhelm the ^{1}H NMR experiment and interfere in analysis of the dissolved analyte, deuterated solvents are used where >99% of the protons are replaced with deuterium (hydrogen-2).
 The most widely used deuterated solvent is deuterochloroform (CDCl_{3}), although other solvents may be used for various reasons, such as solubility of a sample, desire to control hydrogen bonding, or melting or boiling points.
 The chemical shifts of a molecule change slightly between solvents, and therefore the solvent used is almost always reported with chemical shifts.
 Proton NMR spectra are often calibrated against the known solvent residual proton peak as an internal standard instead of adding tetramethylsilane (TMS), which is conventionally defined as having a chemical shift of zero.